 - A series of cartoon-like faces shows differing degrees of discomfort from 0 to 10.

 Does anything make the pain worse?
-Does standing or sitting make it hurt more?
-Is it worse at night, for example, and better during the day?
+For example, does standing or sitting make it hurt more?
+Is it worse at night and better during the day?
+Does a change in temperature intensify or relieve the pain?
+Do you feel more pain on a cold day?

 Does anything relieve the pain?
-Do you feel better if you apply ice or heat to the area or if you lie down or walk around?
+Do you feel better if you massage the area or if you lie down/walk around?

 Is the pain affecting your everyday life?
 Is pain disturbing your sleep or your ability to eat?
+Is it impacting your ability to complete activities of daily living?
 Are you able to go about your day without being interrupted by pain?

-By writing down any symptoms or side effects that you experience on a daily basis, it can help inform you and your health care team about how to improve your care.
+Writing down any symptoms or side effects that you experience on a daily basis can help inform you and your health care team about how to improve your care.
 As a result of keeping a treatment journal, you may notice patterns in the onset of pain and symptoms that you didn’t notice before.
 Writing in a journal can also help you feel empowered as you cope with cancer.

 Work with your health care team to make a list of all of your medications, chemotherapy and targeted treatments, including their dosage and the frequency in which they are taken.
 To keep track of side effects, you may find it helpful to write down information such as: